 When it is foreseen that a student will arrive late to school, he must present to the Discipline Office at the time of arrival a written explanation from a parent.
-If a student is late because of a medical appointment, a note from the doctor is also required.

 Tardiness is ordinarily not excused, and a PH will be issued to be served the following afternoon.
 When a student is tardy to school three times during a quarter, he will be required to serve a PH for unexcused tardiness at 7:00 a.m. on the following day.